 - Face Masks at Disney World – The Complete Guide

 We want to tell you we understand that this is an extremely frustrating time for anyone planning a trip to Walt Disney World.
-The FastPass+ changes are just one of the many new changes to Disney planning and it can all seem overwhelming.
+The FastPass+ changes are just one of the many new changes that have happened to Disney planning and it can all seem overwhelming.

-First Disney announced that anyone going to the theme parks will have to use their New Park Pass Reservation system to get entrance.
-Also, new ticket sales and hotel reservations were being temporarily stopped.
+First Disney announced that anyone going to the theme parks will have to use the New Park Pass Reservation system to get entrance.
+That has been a challenge since there is not always availability, depending on your category of ticket.

 People spend weeks planning out which rides they are going to use FastPasses on, trying to get everything organized just right for their trip.
-All of a sudden, Disney comes along and bursts your bubble and tells you all those FastPass+ plans are going bye-bye.
+Now after years of planning vacations in the same way, Disney comes along and tells you FastPass+ is going bye-bye.
 It stinks and we feel your pain, trust us.

 We’re going to help you get through this and explain everything you need to know about these changes to the FastPass+ system and what to do moving forward.